gelilaa/calculator-refactor/development-strategy.md

 # Calculator-Refactor: Development Strategy

 - The project is aim is to build simple calculator site using JS, HTML and CSS.
-The project will be developed in a small group by using branches and project board on GitHub.
+The project will be developed  by using branches and project board on GitHub.

 ---